Want to know more? — Subscribe

 Frequently Asked Questions

-What was the value of the global telemedicine market in 2022, and how has the situation changed for the past years?
+What was the value of the global telemedicine market in 2023?

 The growth of the industry is supported by telemedicine market trends that are rapidly developing and growing, interest in the industry itself, and rapid growth of online applications.